farlee2121/DevEssentialsBlog/content/draft/Self-Documenting-Code/outline.md

 IDEA: try breaking off some smaller blog posts to clarify what important parts of this post might look like
 - Scope across Scale post
+- blog post questioning sufficiency of the property set

 IDEA: maybe I build a separate stable, incremental, additive talk.
 That lets me cover process.
 Then this talk can mostly focus on code.
 - give more time for examples to make sure the concept sinks in